theblixguy/AppOpsKitKat/README.md

 Requirements:

-1. Android device with Android 4.4.2
+1. Android device with Android 4.4.2 or above